kotarou3/COMP9517-SfM/README.txt

 main.py must be run using python3 i.e python3 main.py

-Assumes directory structure as seen in zip file
+Assumes images exist in directory structure as seen in zip file

 Cloud compare software is required to open ply output files